Debapriya-Tula/MIDAS/Python_problem/README.md

 # MIDAS
-Twiitter API and a CNN for Fashion MNIST dataset
+Implementing Twitter API for fetching the tweets made on a given Twiiter handle and storing the tweets into a jsonl file